zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (samples: :zeek:type:`load_sample_info`, CPU: :zeek:type:`interval`, dmem: :zeek:type:`int`)

-   Generated regularly for the purpose of profiling Bro's processing.
+   Generated regularly for the purpose of profiling Zeek's processing.
 This event is raised for every :zeek:id:`load_sample_freq` packet.
-For these packets, Bro records script-level functions executed during their processing as well as further internal locations.
-By sampling the processing in this form, one can understand where Bro spends its time.
+For these packets, Zeek records script-level functions executed during their processing as well as further internal locations.
+By sampling the processing in this form, one can understand where Zeek spends its time.

    :samples: A set with functions and locations seen during the processing of